pmuellr/md2phomemo/README.md

 - connect to the printer
 - convert the Markdown to HTML
 - open the HTML in Chrome with Puppeteer
-- save the page content as a PNG
+- save the page content as a PNG image
-- rasterize the PNG to a bitmap (1bpp)
+- rasterize the PNG image to a bitmap (1bpp)
 - generate the data to send to the printer
 - send the data to the printer